rcxwhiz/rcxwhiz.github.io/src/minecraft.md

 # My Minecraft Server

 I have a Minecraft server which is using a modified version of [ATM9 no frills](https://www.curseforge.com/minecraft/modpacks/all-the-mods-9-no-frills).
 You can check the status of the server [here](https://mcsrvstat.us/server/playmc.joshbedwell.com).
+To play you will need to give me your username so I can add you to the whitelist.
 Here are the steps to join the server:

 ## 1. Download Java